openyurtio/openyurt.io/versioned_docs/version-v1.3/faq/yurthub.md

 At present, the validity period of the certificate is uniformly determined by the kube-controller-manager component (1 year by default), and user self-configuration is not supported for the time being.
 At the same time, yurthub will perform a certificate rotation request to update the certificate before the certificate expires.
 If the certificate rotation fails due to network reasons, yurthub will use the bootstrap token to re-apply for the certificate.
 Of course, if the bootstrap token also expires, the user needs to execute on the edge node: POST http://127.0.0.1:10267/v1/token -D "jointoken:
-{bootstrap token}" to update the bootstrap token.
-Note that the previous {bootstrap token} is replaced with valid The bootstrap token.
+`{bootstrap token}`" to update the bootstrap token.
+Note that the previous `{bootstrap token}` is replaced with valid The bootstrap token.

 ** 3. how to check which requests are forwarded to kube-apiserver through yurthub**